Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Empirical Evaluation

 where $T$ is the number of predicted timesteps, and $\hat{p}_{i}(t)$ represents the predicted position of the $i^{th}$ pedestrian at time $t$.

 In the ETH/UCY dataset, we use a leave-one-out approach similar to previous works \cite{gupta2018social}, where the model trains on four datasets and tests on the remaining set.
-8 frames (3.2s) as an observed sequence and 12 frames (4.8s) as a predicted sequence are used for evaluation.
+We use the same data processing strategy by Yu et al.\cite{yu2020spatio} for training and testing with the same hyperparameters, while the training epoch is set to 200.